 MISSION: “To improve invasive weed species management county-wide through increased communication,

-the ground weed management projects."
+weed management projects."

 The Center for Invasive Species Management defines a CWMA as, "a partnership of federal, state, and local government agencies, tribes, individuals, and various

 interested groups that manage invasive weeds within a defined area."

 CWMAs operate within a defined geographic area, distinguished by a common geography, weed problem, community, climate, political boundary, or land use.